Dragon Portfolio Review: All-Weather Asset Allocation Strategy

 Tips for Portfolio Rebalancing and Maintenance

-1. Regular Rebalancing: Implement a disciplined rebalancing strategy to maintain the original asset allocation.
+1. Regular Rebalancing: A disciplined rebalancing policy is the maintenance layer behind the original asset allocation.
 This might involve quarterly or annual adjustments, depending on market movements and portfolio drift.

-3. Diversification Within Asset Classes: Within each asset class, ensure diversification to spread risk further.
-For instance, within equities, diversify across different sectors and geographies.
+3. Diversification Within Asset Classes: Within each asset class, diversification can help spread risk further.
+For instance, within equities, diversification across different sectors and geographies can reduce dependence on one narrow growth engine.

 Strategic Planning